raj-kariya/InvestingStrategy/README.md

-# Task 1 :- Investing Startegy
+# Task :- Stock Market Data Analysis and Trading Strategy Implementation
 Utilized Python along with PostgreSQL/MySQL to create a database for storing and analyzing stock market data.
 Implemented a trading strategy, primarily focusing on simple moving average crossover, to devise investment decisions based on historical stock data.